Charles Dickens – A History of Literature and Social Change

 Charles Dickens wrote “A Christmas Carol” with a primary goal of addressing the social and economic inequalities prevalent in Victorian England.

 During the 19th century, there were significant social and economic issues, including widespread poverty and harsh working conditions.
-Dickens was deeply concerned about the impact of industrialization on society and the disregard for the well-being of the less fortunate.
+The author was deeply concerned about the impact of industrialization on society and the disregard for the well-being of the less fortunate.

-Through the character of Scrooge, Dickens aimed to emphasize the importance of empathy, generosity, and the Christmas spirit in fostering a more compassionate and just society.
+Through the character of Scrooge, he aimed to emphasize the importance of empathy, generosity, and the Christmas spirit in fostering a more compassionate and just society.

 How did Charles Dickens died?